 Rocky: I dunno, she's got gaps, I got gaps, together we fill gaps.

 As a kid this scene slipped past me, this was a movie about boxing then.
 All of the Adrian stuff was time I could run around the house in my Superman Underoos.

 Or maybe it was just cut from the TV edits when I was a kid because Paulie asks Rocky if he's "ballin" his sister.

-Either way, it's something Jen and I talked about, and she brought it up again a few days later after she heard "Home" by Edward Sharpe and the Maganetic Zeros on Rdio.
-If you aren't familar, here's the song:
+Either way, it's something Jen, and I talked about, and she brought it up again a few days later after she heard "Home" by Edward Sharpe and the Magnetic Zeros on Rdio.
+If you aren't familiar, here's the song:

 We've all got gaps.
-Home is where our friends and family help cover them for us.
+Home is where our friends and family help us cover them.